-When limited to just the infrared band (>700nm) using an IR High Pass filter, the RC is approximately 20-25% brighter than SCT's with standard coatings, and 1-6% dimmer than SCT's with enhanced coatings, assuming the target is IR rich such as the Moon, planets, galaxies, or clusters.
-Optics with dielectric reflective coatings designed for visual use are probably not suitable for use with IR high pass filters that have cut-off wavelengths above 800nm.
+(4) When limited to just the infrared band (>700 nm) using an IR high-pass filter, the RC is approximately 20- to 25-percent brighter than SCTs with standard coatings, and 1- to 6percent dimmer than SCTs with enhanced coatings, assuming the target is IR-rich such as the Moon, planets, galaxies, or clusters.
+Optics with dielectric reflective coatings designed for visual use are probably not as suitable for use with IR high-pass filters that have cut-off wavelengths above 800 nm.

-Thus, the bottom line is that by test and by calculation, the optical system of the RC with its dielectric coatings results in superior image brightness compared to modern SCT's, regardless of coating technology.
+Thus, the bottom line is that by test and by calculation, the optical system of the RC with its dielectric coatings generally results in greater image brightness compared to modern SCTs, regardless of coating technology.
 One question I can't answer for certain is how a hypothetical but entirely possible SCT with dielectric mirror coatings may compare to the RC.
 Based on the fact that an SCT has a corrector plate at which some percentage of the incoming light is lost, but an RC does not, I would have to guess that the RC will always be a little brighter than the SCT.
-As for the question on whether or not it is worthwhile to upgrade my old LX-10 for a modern RC or SCT with UHTC optics, getting a 15 to 25% increase in image brightness is pretty significant.
-When I consider that with the coma-free optics available today, I believe an upgrade is in my foreseeable future!
+As for the question on whether or not it is worthwhile to upgrade my old LX-10 for a modern RC or SCT with UHTC optics, getting a 15- to 25-percent increase in image brightness is pretty significant.

-For questions or comments please contact me at: karmalimbo@yahoo.ca.
+For questions please contact me through email at: karmalimbo@yahoo.ca.